-Broadcasting services may either be general or thematical (6112 numbered Law Art.
-14(1)).
-Likewise, OTT platforms, just like all media service providers, are liable for the content and presentations of its broadcasts, including commercial communication and content produced by third parties (6112 numbered Law Art.
-6(4)).
-While it is a bedrock principle of the 6112 numbered Law that “the content and transmission of the media services shall not be subject to a prior intervention and the content of the media services shall not be supervised in advance” (Art.
-6(1)), Art.
-6(2) provides that “the provisions of this Law and other laws and international legislation to which Turkey is party and regulatory actions issued by RTUK in relation to the implementation of these provisions shall not be deemed as an intervention.”
-Accordingly, the 6112 numbered Law and the Regulation lists general broadcasting principles to be followed by the media service providers and the OTT platforms.
-Moreover, the principle that “media service providers shall be obliged to ensure that media services shall not be exercised in a manner that serves to the unfair interests of themselves, shareholders and their relatives by blood or by marriage up to and including those of third degree or of any other real or legal persons” (6112 numbered Law, Art.
-6(3)) is also applicable to OTT platforms.
+In Turkey, broadcasting services may either be general or thematical (Law No. 6112 Article 14(1)).
+Like all media service providers, OTT platforms are responsible for the content and presentations of their broadcasts, including commercial communication and third-party content (Law No. 6112 Article 6(4)).
+While Law No. 6112 upholds that “the content and transmission of the media services shall not be subject to a prior intervention and the content of the media services shall not be supervised in advance” (Article 6(1)), it also clarifies that “the provisions of this law, along with other laws and international legislation to which Turkey is a party, and regulatory actions issued by RTUK related to the implementation of these provisions, shall not be considered an intervention” (Article 6(2)).
+Consequently, both Law No. 6112 and the Regulation list general broadcasting principles that media service providers and OTT platforms must adhere to.
+Additionally, the principle that “media service providers shall be obliged to ensure that media services shall not be exercised in a manner that serves the unfair interests of themselves, shareholders, and their relatives by blood or by marriage up to and including those of third degree or any other real or legal persons” (Law No. 6112, Article 6(3)) is also applicable to OTT platforms.

-6112 numbered Law provides differentiated treatment to broadcasting license holders, depending on the type of license they hold.
-Accordingly, general broadcasting services principles include (1) rules to be followed by all media service providers, (2) rules to be followed only by radio and television broadcasters, and (3) rules to be followed only by on- demand media services.
-In this context, general broadcasting services principles laid down by the 6112 numbered law applies to the activities of OTT platforms.
-In line with 6112 numbered Law Art.
-6(2), the Regulation on the Provision of Radio, Television and On- Demand Media Service on Internet (the “Regulation”) Art.
-16(1)(b) provides that OTT Platforms should operate in compliance with 5651 numbered Law, 6112 numbered Law, the Regulation, other applicable law, and international agreements which Turkey is a party to.
+Law No. 6112 treats broadcasting license holders differently depending on the type of license they hold.
+As such, general broadcasting service principles include (1) rules applicable to all media service providers, (2) rules specifically for radio and television broadcasters, and (3) rules specific to on- demand media services.
+These general broadcasting service principles apply to the activities of OTT platforms as well.
+In line with Law No. 6112 Article 6(2), the Regulation Article 16(1)(b) stipulates that OTT platforms should operate in compliance with Law No. 5651, Law No. 6112, the Regulation, other applicable laws, and international agreements which Turkey is a party to.

-While 6112 numbered Law Art.
-8(1) specifically indicates that broadcasting shall be done with an “understanding of responsibility towards public”, the meaning of this conception is constructed with the preceding list of rules in Art.
-8(1).
-The Official Comment to 6112 numbered Law Art.
-8 expresses that this article is written to protect children and young viewers, and to protect the generally accepted viewpoints of the society.
-It is understood from 6112 numbered Law Art.
-8 that this statute is about what content OTT platforms shall not broadcast; it is not about what content to be broadcasted.
-Therefore, the general broadcasting principles do not provide an explicit constraint limiting the arbitrary decisions of OTT platforms during the formation of their film catalogue.
-Accordingly, while 6112 numbered Law Art.
-8 is a limitation on the editorial freedom of the OTT platform, it still does not limit the OTT platform’s ability and authority unfairly choose among available film content.
-On the other hand, an OTT platform is under a statutory duty to refuse to add a film to its catalogue if it reaches the opinion that such film would violate these principles.
+While Law No. 6112 Article 8(1) specifically indicates that broadcasting shall be done with an “understanding of responsibility toward the public”, the meaning of this conception is clarified by the preceding list of rules in Article 8(1).
+According to the Official Comment to Law No. 6112 Article 8, this article aims to protect children and young viewers, as well as the generally accepted viewpoints of society.
+Law No. 6112 Article 8 focuses on what content OTT platforms should not broadcast rather than what content they should broadcast.
+Therefore, the general broadcasting principles do not explicitly constrain the arbitrary decisions of OTT platforms during the formation of their film catalog.
+However, Law No. 6112 Article 8 does limit the editorial freedom of OTT platforms in terms of content selection.
+OTT platforms are statutorily obliged to refuse to add a film to their catalog if it violates general broadcasting principles.